Sterling hits 6-week low vs euro on ECB hawkish surprise

 Arguably, the greater surprise was delivered by the European Central Bank whose president chose not to repeat her view that a 2022 rate hike is "very unlikely" and acknowledged a change in the inflation picture.

-That took the euro on course for its biggest weekly rise since March 2020 against the dollar, while against the pound it had firmed 0.6% at 84.66 pence it by 1000 GMT, for a weekly gain of almost 1.4% EURGBP=D3.
+That put the euro on course for its biggest weekly rise since March 2020 against the dollar, while against the pound it has firmed 1.6% this week, the most since April 2021.
+By 1600 GMT, it was up 0.6% at 84.56 pence, after earlier rising as high as 84.7 pence.

 "The ECB has sprung the bigger surprise, that's why the euro is stronger.
-The BoE delivered what was priced," said Mizuho sernior economist Colin Asher.
+The BoE delivered what was priced," said Mizuho senior economist Colin Asher.

 He noted that while markets had priced in rates hitting 1.5% by year-end, Bailey had told them not to assume the BoE was embarking on a long series of rate hikes.